-Lifts over 80% of capacity
+Lifts Over 80% Capacity

 Lifts exceeding 80 percent of the certified capacity of the crane's hoist planned for use (lifts exceeding 50 percent of the hoist capacity for a mobile crane mounted on a barge) are considered complex lifts.
 Use a larger capacity hoist if possible to avoid exceeding 80% of capacity.